-This post contains affiliate links.
-I’ve used Pocketsmith for 4 years and originally published this Pockesmith Review back in 2015 before any affiliate service was offered.
+I’ve used the premium version of Pocketsmith for 4 years and originally published this Pockesmith Review back in 2015 before any affiliate service was offered.
 You can trust the review is a genuine one.
+This post does contain affiliate links.

 There’s no doubt keeping track of your personal finances is extremely important to building wealth over the long term.
 At the very least, understanding your income vs. expenses and ensuring you have a surplus most months is essential.